 An onyx coyote by James Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 This one is 2.5 inches high and $75.
 By Leland Boone and Daphne Quam, a paint stone bushy tail has real character: at left he seems serious: sniffing the wind.
 From the other side the stone showed one happy smiling bushytail.
 3 inches long and $65.

 The calcite mountain lion in the first two photos above was made by Daryl Shack Sr. 3 inches long and $110.
 A wonderfully detailed turkey by Todd Lowsayatee.
-Carved of Picasso marble, it is 1.25 inches high and $96.
+Carved from Picasso marble, it is 1.25 inches high and $96.

 A white marble bison by Herbert Halate.
 3.25 inches long and $75.
 Next is an onyx wolf by Loubert & Rosella Soseeah.
 2.75 inches long and $62.

 By Robert Weahkee and all carved of antler.
-Left to right: an owl 4 inches tall $145.
+Left to right: an owl 4 inches tall, SOLD.
 A double owl 5 inches, $300.
 A raccoon 3.5 inches high and $110.

 A cowrie shell turtle by Silvan Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 A jasper eagle set upon an abalone shell base, carved by Bryant Yunie.
 Just over 1.75 inches long and $42.
 A red spiny oyster shell badger by Dee Edaakie, measuring 2 inches long and $110.
+A coiled Picasso marble rattlesnake by Sedrick Banteah.
+1 1/8 inches high, 1 7/8 inches in diameter and $120.

 A frog carved from a piece of jasper that has a natural stripe of what looks to be opal.
 By Herbert Him, this one is 2.75 inches long and $165.
 A turtle carved from antler by Joshua Qualo.
 3 3/8 inches long and $110.